Strumica: Geography

 Strumica is located in the southeastern part of the country, close to the borders with Greece (15 km) and Bulgaria.
 It is situated in the geographical region of the Strumica Field, where the field meets the highland elevating into the Plavuš (west) and Belasica (south) mountains.
-The Struma river flows north of the city, while several tributaries flow through the city area.
+The Struma river flows north of the city, while several tributaries flowing through the city area.

 Climate

 Strumica has a humid subtropical climate (Köppen climate classification: Cfa).